Bighorn Basin RMP Revision

 Wind River/Bighorn Basin District

-The revised plan will provide future direction for approximately 3.2 million surface acres and 4.2 million acres of federal mineral estate in north-west Wyoming.
-The revised plan will establish goals and objectives for resource management; identify lands that are open or available for certain uses, including any restrictions and lands that are administratively unavailable to certain uses; provide comprehensive management direction for all resources and uses; and make broad scale decisions guiding future site-specific implementation decisions.
-The area includes 12 Wilderness Study Areas (WSAs), nine Areas of Critical Environmental Concern (ACECs), two areas of special designation, and seven special recreation management areas.
-The planning area includes part of Hot Springs, and all of Park, Washakie and Big Horn counties.
+The revised plans provide future direction for approximately 3.2 million surface acres and 4.2 million acres of federal mineral estate in north-west Wyoming.
+The revised plans establish goals and objectives for resource management; identify lands that are open or available for certain uses, including any restrictions and lands that are administratively unavailable to certain uses; provide comprehensive management direction for all resources and uses; and make broad scale decisions guiding future site-specific implementation decisions.
+The planning area includes part of Hot Springs County and all of Park, Washakie and Big Horn counties.

-As part of the planning process, BLM invites tribal, state, and local governments, as well as other federal agencies to serve as cooperating agencies in the preparation of the RMP.
-After signing a memorandum of understanding with the BLM, cooperators play a key role in developing the RMP and associated EIS.
+As part of the planning process, the BLM invited tribal, state, and local governments, as well as other federal agencies to serve as cooperating agencies in the preparation of the RMP.
+After signing a memorandum of understanding with the BLM, cooperators played a key role in developing the RMP and associated EIS.
 A complete list of cooperating agencies on the Bighorn Basin RMP is available on the Cooperating Agencies page.

 When people, communities, and governments collaborate to identify common ground, share information, and listen to each other the planning process is more effective.
-Community specific input and comments are welcome throughout the RMP as they help shape the environmental analysis and inform the decision makers.
-Throughout the planning process, there will be formal periods during which the public may submit comments on the RMP.
-The first formal comment period (scoping) began with the NOI published in the Federal Register on October 17, 2008.
+Community specific input and comments were solicited throughout the RMP process and they helped shape the environmental analysis and inform the decision makers.

-Additional information on the scoping meetings and the scoping process is available on the Scoping Information & Materials page.
+Additional information on collaboration and public outreach is available on the Document Library page.